generalui/hooks-for-redux/README.md

 - source: [src/VirtualStore.js](src/VirtualStore.js)

 The VirtualStore object allows you to access your state, a value bound to the Redux store via your storeKey, as-if it were a Redux store.
-It is implemented, again, as simple wrappers binding the virtual store to the state defined in useRedux.
+It is implemented, again, as simple wrappers binding the virtual store to the state defined in createReduxModule.

 ```jsx
 const createVirtualStore = (store, storeKey) => {